The Relationship Between Your Thyroid and Vitamin B12 Status

 In my experience, by far the best way to take B12 for thyroid patients is with injections.

-Injections bypass the intestinal tract where a lot of absorption issues occur and it gets directly into your muscular tissue where it can then be circulated through your body.
+Injections bypass the intestinal tract where a lot of absorption issues occur and it gets directly into your muscular tissue where they can then be circulated through your body.

 I lost count of the number of thyroid patients that I’ve treated who were taking sublingual or oral B12 only to respond amazingly well to B12 injections.